 Bits Name Reset Description [31] EN 0 Main trace enable bit.
-When this bit is 1 trace data is written into the SRAM memory location addressed by POSITION.POINTER.
-The POSITION.POINTER value auto increments after the trace data packet is written.
-The EN bit can be automatically set to 0 using the FLOW.WATERMARK field and the FLOW.AUTOSTOP bit.
+When this bit is 1 trace data is written into the SRAM memory location addressed by MTB_POSITION.POINTER.
+The MTB_POSITION.POINTER value auto increments after the trace data packet is written.
+The EN bit can be automatically set to 0 using the MTB_FLOW.WATERMARK field and the MTB_FLOW.AUTOSTOP bit.
 The EN bit is automatically set to 1 if the TSTARTEN bit is 1 and the TSTART signal is HIGH.
 The EN bit is automatically set to 0 if TSTOPEN bit is 1 and the TSTOP signal is HIGH.
-Note If the EN bit is set to 0 because the FLOW.WATERMARK field is set, then it is not automatically set to 1 if the TSTARTEN bit is 1 and the TSTART input is HIGH.
-In this case tracing can only be restarted if the FLOW.WATERMARK or POSITION.POINTER value is changed by software.
+Note If the EN bit is set to 0 because the MTB_FLOW.WATERMARK field is set, then it is not automatically set to 1 if the TSTARTEN bit is 1 and the TSTART input is HIGH.
+In this case tracing can only be restarted if the MTB_FLOW.WATERMARK or MTB_POSITION.POINTER value is changed by software.
 [30:10] Reserved UNKNOWN These bits are reserved for future use and must be treated as UNK/SBZP.
 [9] HALTREQ 0 Halt request bit.
 This bit is connected to the halt request signal of the trace logic, EDBGRQ .
 When HALTREQ is set to 1, EDBGRQ is asserted if DBGEN is also HIGH.
-The HALTREQ bit can be automatically set to 1 using the FLOW.WATERMARK field.
-See FLOW Register on page 3-11 for more information.
+The HALTREQ bit can be automatically set to 1 using the MTB_FLOW.WATERMARK field.
+See MTB_FLOW Register on page 3-11 for more information.
 [8] RAMPRIV 0 SRAM Privilege bit.
 If this bit is 0, then User or Privileged AHB-Lite read and write accesses to the SRAM are permitted.
 If this bit is 1, then only Privileged AHB-Lite read and write accesses to the SRAM are permitted and User accesses are RAZ/WI.
 The HPROT[1] signal determines if an access is User or Privileged.
-See AMBA 3 AHB-Lite Protocol Specification or AMBA AHB-Lite interface signals on page A-4 for more information.
-Note This bit is implemented only if User/Privilege support is present in the MTB configuration.
-I User/Privilege support is absent, then the behavior of this bit is RAZ/WI and the value of the HPROT[1] signal is ignored.
-See Configurable options on page 1-6.
+See AMBA 5 AHB Protocol Specification or AMBA AHB interface signals on page A-4 for more information.
+[7] Reserved 0 This bit is reserved for future use and must be treated as RAZ/WI.